 The better you are at drawing, the easier it will be to create storyboards, whiteboard concepts, and tell stories.
 When explaining different ideas, there can be a lot of ambiguity if left to just words.
 A simple drawing or prototype can make your communication much more efficient.

+Seeing trumps hearing.
 Learning how to draw opens you up to the most powerful form of communication—the visual.
-In the video below, the McGurk Effect shows how what we see overrules what we hear.
-This relates to the adage, “Show, don’t tell.”
+It relates to the adage, “Show, don’t tell.”

 3. Drawing makes you a better information processor